 Beyond the sustainable benefits of this new way of protein production, more research show lots of health benefits that are connected to an increased plant-based diet.

-95% of the soya-flour that we use is grown and harvested in Europe.
-The remaining part comes from North America and Asia.
+100% of the soya-flour that we use is grown and harvested in Europe.
+The soy we use is always Non-GMO.
 We have recently started a project to set up our own local soya production chain in the Netherlands.

 Plenti is produced from white soya beans.
 However, two months before the harvest these beans are green.
 How is that possible?
 When the fresh (green) soya beans are ready to be harvested, we keep the soya beans in the field for another 2 months to ripen.
 During this time, the beans dry out, loose colour and most importantly, the protein content increases.
 In order to produce our textures with a similar protein content as meat products, it is important that our soya beans have a protein content that is as high as possible.